three-knots/Masjid_Website/project_documentation/local-testing.md

 [Docker Desktop (GUI)](https://docs.docker.com/desktop/install/windows-install/)

-Download the docker image we are going to be using for testing `Docker pull bretfisher/jekyll-serve `
+Download the docker image we are going to be using for testing `docker pull bretfisher/jekyll-serve`

 Change to your local directory where you have your github repo files `cd {localdirectory}/Masjid_Website`

 Serve page locally using
 `docker run -p 4000:4000 -v $(pwd):/site bretfisher/jekyll-serve`